-Business Health Matters is a ground-breaking programme that will build a healthier workforce across Lancashire, and beyond.
-The first of its kind in the country, the Business Health Matters programme supports local businesses in improving the physical and mental health of their employees so that staff are happier, healthier and more resilient.
+The Business Health Matters programme supports local businesses in improving the physical and mental health of their employees so that staff are happier, healthier and more resilient.
 Healthier working-aged individuals, who are given opportunities to upskill, remain in employment and live longer, happier lives.
 Businesses benefit from this with increased productivity and sustained workforces, resulting in reduced absence costs and lower staff turnover rates.